CanWest Air's History

 In 2015, Nor-Alta Aviation purchased 100% of company shares in Can-West Corporate Air Charters Ltd and took on the CanWest Air name as part of the amalgamation.

 Following this purchase, the company embarked on a process to become more efficient and to provide the best fleet to meet their customer needs.
 This resulted in the divesture of several aircraft types, the combination of management, maintenance and flight crews into a single company.
 Many company policies and procedures were amended and developed to become applicable to the new company’s structure and business model.

 Before 2015 was ﬁnished, CanWest Air expanded again and secured the purchase of Meadow Air Ltd. assets, consisting of a ﬂeet of six Cessna 337 Skymasters.
 CanWest Air currently operates three of these aircraft on contract in Saskatchewan.

-At the close of the 2021 Fiscal Year, CanWest Air operated 2 Cessna C208B Grand Caravans, 6 Cessna U206 Stationairs, 3 Cessna 337 Skymasters, one King Air B300C, and a fleet of 8 B250GT/CGT King Airs.
+CanWest Air currently operates a fleet of 3 Cessna C208B Grand Caravans, 6 Cessna U206 Stationairs, one King Air B300C, and 8 B250GT/CGT King Airs.